simondebeco/Colocalization-Analyzer/README.md

 READ ME

 1. System requirement
--	The standalone executable only runs on macOS (tested on Sierra and above except Catalina)
--	The Matlab code runs on Linux, PC and mac computers and requires MATLAB R2018a or more recent (through the App Designer Matlab interface)
+The Matlab code runs on Linux, PC and mac computers and requires MATLAB R2018a or more recent (through the App Designer Matlab interface)

 2. Installation Guide
--	Standalone executable:
+-	launch MATLAB
-•
-•	Typical install time should be around …

--	Matlab App interface:

-•	browse for folder until you locate the Colocalization_analyzer.mlapp file in your current folder.
+-	browse for folder until you locate the Colocalization_analyzer.mlapp file in your current folder.
 The segment_local_threshold file should also be located in the same folder
-•	right click on the Colocalization_analyzer.mlapp file and press Run
+-	right click on the Colocalization_analyzer.mlapp file and press Run
-•	Typical launch time should be between a few seconds and one minute on a "normal" desktop computer
+-	Typical launch time should be between a few seconds and one minute on a "normal" desktop computer

 3. Demo